-This glossary provides supplementary information for students of GPS Fundamentals.
+This glossary provides supplementary information for students of Global Positioning System (GPS) Fundamentals.
 While many of the terms can have other definitions from those presented here, these definitions are specifically applicable to the GPS system.
-When a definition uses a term that is defined else where in this glossary, the term defined elsewhere will be written in talics.
+When a definition uses a term that is defined else where in this glossary, the term defined elsewhere will be written in italics.

 2dRMS : Two times the RMS Error.
 In two-dimensional position estimates, 2dRMS encompasses 95 to 98 % of the measured points.